 Homelab networking architecture overview (click to expand)

-Most of my homelab apps are deployed either via Proxmox VM or run on my Kubernetes cluster.
+Most of my homelab apps are deployed either via Proxmox VM, LXC or run on my Kubernetes cluster.
 The number of applications changes over time, but there are several core services I consistently maintain.

-The goal is to run everything on Kubernetes.
-I previously used Docker Compose containers, but I have now migrated them inside Kubernetes wherever it makes sense.
-This migration process itself has been a good learning experience, especially figuring out how to maintain service availability with no downtime.
-Real-world stuff like data persistence, secrets management, and rolling updates became much clearer once I had to actually implement them in my own homelab.
+I previously used Docker Compose containers for everything, I still use it for some workloads, but I have now migrated most of my apps inside Kubernetes.
 It's still ongoing, not everything fits perfectly into Kubernetes, but moving more workloads this helps me build skills that I not always touch at work but can bring to work, or translate directly to modern cloud-native environments .

-1) Proxmox Cluster - The main reason I started exploring Proxmox virtualization was to set up a home Kubernetes cluster.
+1) Proxmox Cluster - One of the reason I started exploring Proxmox virtualization initially was to set up a home Kubernetes cluster.

-2) Proxmox Backup Server - nothing specific to say about it, just a great tool for backing up and restoring VMs, so I can experiment without fear.
+2) Proxmox Backup Server - nothing specific to say about it, just a great tool for backing up and restoring VMs.
 I've already needed it a few times after messing up configs.
 Totally a lifesaver..

 3) TrueNAS - It is currently running on Dell Tower 3630 with four 4TB disks.
+One of the best Pro Dell Tower I ever had.
 The initial idea was to have a basic shared network files , where I can store my personal and family stuff.
 I started with samba running on Ubuntu server.
 But eventually I decided to have something that would allow me to create and manage storage pools, shares, and backups .

 4) GitLab - I used to run Gitlab server on docker-compose.
 The pros was definetely the speed and job processing time, however one day all of sudden it just crashed and it took me a lot of efforts to retrieve the data back.
 SIince then I've moved Gitlab to a Proxmox VM, I have backups, snapshots on smb share drive, which makes my life much easier.
 I also run a GitLab Runner on Kubernetes via Helm, which handles my CI/CD pipelines for deploying apps to the cluster.